What is E-commerce?

 |2016:||Alibaba announces it will be acquiring a controlling stake in Lazada Group for around $1 billion|

 ASOS (originally ‘www.AsSeenOnScreen.com’) started in 2000 with the idea of ‘starting an internet business where people could find clothes or accessories they had seen celebrities wear on TV’.
-The company soon changed name in 2002 after diversifying their product range to more than celebrity clothes.
-ASOS is now a global online fashion and beauty retailer shipping to 140 countries from fulfillment centres in the UK, US, Europe and China.
+The company soon changed the name in 2002 after diversifying its product range to more than celebrity clothes.
+ASOS is now a global online fashion and beauty retailer shipping to 140 countries from fulfilment centres in the UK, US, Europe and China.

-The founders of B&Q saw in the 1960’s that DIY was the hobby of a select few, and getting your hands on professional building supplies could be quite intimidating for the average “DIY’er”.
+The founders of B&Q saw in the 1960s that DIY was the hobby of a select few, and getting your hands on professional building supplies could be quite intimidating for the average “DIY’er”.
 B&Q wanted to appeal to the casual audience and opened up their first store in Southampton, UK.
 DIY became increasingly popular over the following decades.
-B&Q grew from strength to strength, when in 2001, they launched their eCommerce website, ‘www.DIY.com’ , providing “24/7 access to B&Q products, expert advice and inspirational room ideas”.
-A notable development in recent years is B&Q’s decision to invest £60million in a new website design to make sure it is responsive to cater for the ever growing mobile audience..
+B&Q grew from strength to strength, when in 2001, they launched their e-commerce website, ‘www.DIY.com’, providing “24/7 access to B&Q products, expert advice and inspirational room ideas”.
+A notable development in recent years is B&Q’s decision to invest £60million in new website design to make sure it is responsive to cater for the ever-growing mobile audience.